-A bell curve (also known as normal distribution curve) is a way to plot data that looks like a bell curve.
+A bell curve (also known as normal distribution curve) is a way to plot and analyze data that looks like a bell curve.

 In the bell curve, the highest point is the one that has the highest probability of occurring, and the probability of occurrences goes down on either side of the curve.

 It is often used during employee performance appraisals or during evaluation in exams (ever heard – “You will be graded on the curve?”).

 Now before I jump in on how to create a bell curve in Excel, let’s get a better understanding of the concept by taking an example.